Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The ForceStopSecondaryGrabInteraction method forces the object to no longer be influenced by the second controller grabbing it.
+The ForceStopSecondaryGrabInteraction method forces the Interactable Object to no longer be influenced by the second controller grabbing it.

 #### RegisterTeleporters/0